Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

                   name: {{ include "new-bridge.configmapName" . }}
   ...
   ````
   We can add or remove all the init containers we want.
 Even, it is very possible that all the dependencies that we need already have the microservice that we use as a base or some other microservice already developed.
 So we can navigate through the folders of the rest of the microservices and copy any other dependency check and use it in ours.
-I will add a new dependency for `notifier` copied from other microservice, and my file will look like the following:
+I will add a new dependency for `notifications-bridge` copied from other microservice, and my file will look like the following:
   ````
   ...
         initContainers: